NIOS Sociology 331 Solved Paper’ October 2017

 Ans.
 Values are important for the following reasons:-

-(c) Values help to bring about some kind of adjustment between different sets of rules.
-For example, if India cherish the values of equality then they will have to modify the rules governing the interpersonal relationships between husband and wife and man and woman and between castes.
+c) Values help to bring about some kind of adjustment between different sets of rules.
+For example, if India cherish the value of equality then they will have to modify the rules governing the interpersonal relationships between husband and wife and man and woman and between castes.

-24. Explain briefly the problems faced by Scheduled Castes.
+23. Explain briefly the problems faced by scheduled castes.
 6

 Ans.
 We can understand the problems of Scheduled Castes under the following three sections:-